 Subject to parliamentary approval, new regulations will be coming into effect in spring 2018.
 For information on what the Government changes mean for you, please see our webpage changes to the scheme.

-There’s an optional Metering and Monitoring Service Package (MMSP) that applicants can register for in the Domestic RHI.
+There’s an optional Metering and Monitoring Service Package (MMSP) participants in the Domestic RHI Scheme can apply for.

 What is optional monitoring?

-It's completely different to installing meters to receive Domestic RHI tariff payments, which some people joining have to do.
+Optional monitoring is different to installing meters to receive Domestic RHI tariff payments, which some people are required to do.

 Who's it for?

-It's useful for people interested in analysing their heating data see how their system is performing.
-They'll be able to log on to a website and view the data captured.
+MMSP is useful for people interested in analysing their heating data to see how their system is performing.
+They may be able to log on to a website and view the data captured.
 It’ll help them check their system is working as efficiently as it should.

-You will also be able to see the data so can help identify problems, or let your customer know if your system is underperforming.
+You’ll also be able to see the data so you can help identify problems, or let your customer know if their system is underperforming.

 How much extra would the applicant get?

-If they applied for the MMSP alongside their Domestic RHI application, they would get the maximum of seven years of payments.
-If they applied for the MMSP afterwards, they’d only get payments for the remainder of the seven years.
-The packages are available on a first come, first served basis.
+If the applicant applied for the MMSP at the same time as their Domestic RHI application, they will receive the maximum of seven years of MMSP payments.
+If they applied for the MMSP afterwards, they’d only get payments for the remainder of the seven years or until the MMSP agreement ended or was terminated, or if we withdraw their registration.